NeuroTech-Platform/domains-management-tf/README.md

 ### Best Practices

-- **Version Control:** Keep all changes in version control, except for `providers.tf`, to track modifications and revert if necessary.
+- **Version Control:** Keep all changes in version control, except for `*.tfvars`, to track modifications and revert if necessary.
 - **Secure API Keys:** Never commit your API keys to the repository.
 Instead, manage them locally or use environment variables.
 - **Regular Updates:** Regularly update your Terraform / OpenTofu configurations and keep up with new releases from the Exoscale provider and Terraform / OpenTofu itself.